city

 Still, have questions?
 We have answers!

-Estate tax is a complicated thing to deal with, but you need to involve it in your planning.
-Whether you struggle with the Illinois estate tax exemption, the federal estate tax exemption, or both, our Chicago CPA firm can help guide you through future financial planning services and estate tax returns.
+Whether you struggle with the Illinois estate tax exemption, the federal estate tax exemption, or both β€” Lewis CPA has extensive experience with estate tax preparation and planning strategies to navigate exemptions, exclusions, deductions, and state/federal requirements.
+Contact us and we help guide you through future financial planning services and estate tax returns!

 Talk to Us